kichkiro/bidoo_free_bets/README.md

 ## Using Crontab

 To fully automate this process, on Linux you can use Cronetab, a tool you can use to schedule script execution at certain times.

+# TODO

+- Add support for Email and SMS